knoxa/knoxa.github.io/text/names/index.md

 I could take this data and construct a graph of name nodes linked to token nodes.
 Similar names will have nodes that are [structually equivalent](https://en.wikipedia.org/wiki/Similarity_(network_science)#Structural_equivalence) in this graph.
 I could score for structural similarity and use these scores to decide if two names are eqivalent.
-However, [that's been done](https://github.com/dstl/muc3/wiki/Extracted-Information#people), so instead I'll play with Formal Component Anaylsis.
+However, [that's been done](https://github.com/dstl/muc3/wiki/Extracted-Information#people), so I'll t.

-## FCA
+## Formal Component Analysis

-Formal Component Analysis gives insight into how _objects_ are related through shared _attributes_.
+Formal Component Analysis (FCA) gives insight into how _objects_ are related through shared _attributes_.
 I could treat each name as an object and each token as an attribute.
 Instead, I'll do it the other way round: Objects are tokens, and the attributes of each token are all the names in which that token features.
 This choice makes it easy to eliminate tokens that aren't discrimantory by simply deleting the object.
-As we'll see later, it makes possible to add objects to influence results.
+As we'll see later, it also make sit easier to add objects to the analysis.

 ### Similar names

 This example is drawn from [World War I Chronology](https://tigersmuseum.github.io/history/docs/ww1.html).
 As far as tokenization is concerned, I filter against a stop list of ranks and titles, and I apply both Soundex and Metaphone to each token and add these to the set.
-The complete concept lattice (for 1071 names) from the WWI chronolgy is:
+The complete concept lattice (for 1071 names) from the WWI chronolgy looks like this:

 ![Full lattice from names](names-full.svg)

-To make the discussion below easier to follow, I restrict the input to just this set of names covering two different people, [Sir Archibald James Murray](https://en.wikipedia.org/wiki/Archibald_Murray) and [Sir James Wolfe Murray](https://en.wikipedia.org/wiki/James_Wolfe_Murray):
+To make the discussion below easier to follow, I restrict the input to just this set of 9 names covering two different people, [Sir Archibald James Murray](https://en.wikipedia.org/wiki/Archibald_Murray) and [Sir James Wolfe Murray](https://en.wikipedia.org/wiki/James_Wolfe_Murray):

     General Murray